JohnAugustineMcCain/Trivalent/README.md

 The most honest response: The question contains its own answer - meaning emerges through the very act of seriously engaging with meaningful questions.​​​​​​​​​​​​​​​​

 -----
+*Socratic Method: “I know that I know nothing” as the beginning of genuine wisdom.*

 PEACE assigns a **Default Meta-Dialetheic Truth Value** (.5 ≈ Both true or false) to all perspective interpretations.
 When evaluating a claim, these perspectival truth values will be weighed against the claim (and, in the future, situational/user data).
 The idea is to make the claims dynamically update the perspectival truth value so that truth can be searched for according to perspective weighed against context created by prompts.
 The cached perspective values will then dynamically influence future 'decisions'.
 I need help making this dream a reality.